Cyber Liability Insurance

 You should consider cyber coverage if your business:

-• Accepts electronic payments
+• Accepts electronic or card payments

-• Uses cloud-based systems or software
+• Uses cloud-based software or systems

 Common cyber incidents